TaDonker/TaDonker.github.io/_posts/2017-03-01-welcome-to-jekyll.md

 ### Relative Positional Encodings

 The absolute encodings are independent of each other and the main goal is to distinguish different positions, while the relationships are not modelled (Wang et al., 2020).
-On the other hand, relative positional encodings (Shaw, Uszkoreit and Vaswani, 2018) encode the relative distance between tokens and represent the pairwise relationships between the current position and other positions.
+On the other hand, relative positional encodings [(Shaw, Uszkoreit and Vaswani, 2018)](https://arxiv.org/abs/1803.02155) encode the relative distance between tokens and represent the pairwise relationships between the current position and other positions.
-(Shaw, Uszkoreit and Vaswani, 2018)  propose to incorporate relative positional information parameters on the Key as well as the Value level of the self-attention mechanism.
+Shaw et al. propose to incorporate relative positional information parameters on the Key as well as the Value level of the self-attention mechanism.
-To implement relative positional encodings, one has to introduce the pairwise relationships a_ij^V  , a_ij^K   ∈ R^d   between input elements x_i and x_(j ).
+To implement relative positional encodings, one has to introduce the pairwise relationships $$a_{ij}^V  , a_{ij}^K   ∈ R^d $$  between input elements $$x_i$$ and $$x_j$$ .
 a_ij^V  , a_ij^K are edge information which represent the absolute distance between elements modified by learned weight parameters.
 To append relative positional information a_ij^V at the Value level Equation 3 is modified to: